-Thanks to the generosity of an anonymous donor, students who may not otherwise be able to afford class-related field trips now have the possibility to apply for funding assistance through the Architecture Department.
+Thanks to the generosity of an anonymous donor, students who may not otherwise be able to afford class-related field trips or other school-related travel opportunities now have the possibility to apply for funding assistance through the Architecture Department.

 How to Apply

-To apply for a Student-in-Need Travel Award, students must:
+To apply for a Student-in-Need Travel Award, the instructor (or trip leader) must: